Sessions' 2017 agenda at DOJ reflects Trump's, despite rocky relationship

 Sessions has also brought attention to the country's opioid crisis to the forefront of the DOJ in 2017.
 "We know that drugs and crime go hand in hand.
 They just do, the facts prove that so," he often says in speeches.

 In the closing months of 2017, Sessions launched task forces and funneled millions in new grant funding to disrupt the manufacturing and distribution of illegal opioids in the US and abroad.
-Though an outspoken critic of marijuana -- he once called the drug "only slightly less awful" than heroin -- Sessions has not so far issued federal policy to slow the growth in its legalized cultivation and sale across the country.
+Sessions has long been an outspoken critic of marijuana -- he once called the drug "only slightly less awful" than heroin.
+Just after the new year, Sessions -- who has called for a "rational" marijuana policy -- abandoned the hands-off approach adopted under the previous administration in favor of unleashing federal prosecutors across the country to decide individually how to prioritize resources to crack down on pot possession, distribution and cultivation in states where it is legal.
+In a written statement Thursday, Sessions called the shift a "return to the rule of law" but he did not go as far as some advocates had feared he might, stopping short of explicitly directing more prosecutions, resources or other efforts to take down the industry as a whole.

 Immigration